 Public policy influences all of us on a daily basis.
-Policy decisions by leaders (past and present) determine how our society collects taxes, educates our kids, cares for our sick, builds new roads, and shelters our homeless.
+Policy decisions determine how our society collects taxes, supports families, educates our kids, cares for our sick, builds new roads, and shelters our homeless.
 Good policies can make our lives better, such as by making our food safer to eat and our streets safer for play.
 In the same way, bad policies can make life harder, such as by making education harder to attain and making health care more expensive.
 Influencing the policy process is an important way to improve our communities.

 Who Makes Policy